EmilyDimpfl/dofus-strats/guide.md

 published: true
 ---

+This guide is a work in progress, and I'm expanding it bit by bit.
+Feel free to [let me know](https://github.com/EmilyDimpfl/dofus-strats/issues) if there are things you'd like to see!

 # Getting started in Dofus

 I see a lot of questions about how to make money in Dofus, how to level, and general confusion about how to approach the game.
 I figured I'd take a crack at writing something up that could be helpful to new and older players alike.